MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-70.md

 for more information, see [About_Operators](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_operators?view=powershell-7)

-## New ErrorView and Get-Error cmdlets
+## New View ErrorView and Cmdlet Get-Error

-The display of error messages has been improved to enhance the readability of interactive and script errors with a new default view ConciseView.
-The views are user selectable through the preference variable **$ErrorView**.
+The display of error messages has been improved to enhance the readability of interactive and script errors with a new default view **ConciseView**.
+The views are user-selectable through the preference variable **$ErrorView**.

 The default view in PowerShell 7 is **ConciseView**; previous views **NormalView** and